kragen/derctuo/transaction-per-call.md

 This seems like a way to mostly cut the knot of error handling and responsiveness, without requiring static bounds of worst-case execution time for your entire user interface.

+There are further expansions.
+Suppose the transaction for a function is logging all its reads and writes of mutable data; if it additionally logs which function it is, any closed-over data, its input parameters, then it becomes possible to use it for memoization — any call to the same function with the same parameters and closure data will necessarily perform the same writes and return the same value, unless one of those reads is out of date.
+So it's valid to just perform those writes and return those results without actually running any of the function's code.
+This is very similar to a build system like `make`, or to Umut Acar's "Self-Adjusting Computation"; it provides a way to transparently incrementalize a computation, so that it can be efficiently re-executed on slightly modified input.
+Also, it automatically derives a guaranteed-linear-time Packrat parser from an ordinary exponential-time recursive-descent parser.

+If we're *only* using transactions for error recovery and/or peremptory work discarding for responsiveness (not memoization, multithreading with optimistic synchronization, deoptimization, or debugging, as suggested above), then, when a parent procedure invokes a child procedure at a callsite where failures in the child will necessarily propagate to a failure in the parent, it's not necessary (for execution) to preserve the separate transaction for the child procedure — if the child rolls back, the parent rolls back too.
+This optimization dramatically reduces the amount of extra work imposed by the transaction system.